 A suction curette is the most common type of abortion in Australia.
 This involves gently sucking out the lining and contents of the uterus using a small plastic tube.
 The procedure is safe and low-risk when done between seven and 12 weeks of pregnancy.
 It takes about 15 minutes, but you will need to be at the clinic or hospital for about four hours.

-A low-risk alternative to surgery used for terminating pregnancies earlier than seven to nine weeks (depending on the clinic) is a medication called RU486 (mifepristone).
-It’s sometimes called ‘the abortion pill’, and is the most widely known medication used for this procedure.
-It’s available in some clinics in Australia and is up to 98 per cent effective when used in the first nine weeks of pregnancy.
+A low-risk alternative to surgery used for terminating pregnancies between seven and nine weeks (depending on the clinic) is a medical abortion using a combination of two drugs.
+It’s available in some clinics in Australia and is up to 98 per cent effective when used between weeks seven and nine of the pregnancy.

 Is abortion legal in Australia?